 4 For Christ is the end of the law for righteousness to everyone who believes.

 Unfortunately, like the zealous but foolish Jews of old, many religious folks today are still seeking and striving to use the law for the purpose it was not intended for.

-Many people today are zealously, religiously or dutifully striving to adhere to, abide by, keep or obey all or some of the laws God gave the Jews through Moses as a means of attaining a right standing with God, or earning God’s love, acceptance, favour or blessing.
+Many people today are zealously, religiously, or dutifully striving to adhere to, abide by, keep or obey all or some of the laws God gave the Jews through Moses as a means of attaining a right standing with God, or earning God’s love, acceptance, favor or blessing.

 That is an abuse of the law!

-The Scripture clearly teaches and reveals that God did not give men the law to serve as a basis or means of obtaining justification and salvation.
-No man can completely and continuously keep the whole law without stumbling in one point (Jam.
+The Scripture teaches and reveals that God did not give men the law to serve as a basis or means of obtaining justification and salvation.
+No man can entirely and continuously keep the whole law without stumbling in one point (Jam.
 2:10-11, Gal.
 3:2-16).

-Only the Lord Jesus Christ has ever kept the whole law perfectly without stumbling in one point.
+Only the Lord Jesus Christ has ever kept the whole law perfectly without stumbling at one point.
 No mortal man can attain such a level of perfection!

 Paul clearly states this truth.